July 28, 2020

 We have been humbled and changed by our work with Aiko Bethea, Esq., PCC of RARE Coaching and Consulting, as well as being held accountable by our strong and vulnerable Opal community.

 We are not settling with the status quo of higher level of care eating disorder treatment any longer!!
-We are working to center anti-racism work throughout Opal’s treatment which is changing the way we are framing and talking about eating disorders in all aspects of treatment.
-To name a few of the changes, we are having anti-racism conversations in group therapy, examining RO DBT and Health at Every Size from an anti-racist lens, teaching our clients through a Systems of Oppression Didactic group, working with our staff in interrupting racial microaggressions, and recruiting staff of color with a specific goal of hiring Black clinicians to lead at Opal.
-We hope that having BIPOC in positions of power at Opal will lead to a transformational change in how we are doing treatment and shift our work culture to be a more equitable space for all staff.
-Make no mistake, we are committed and in for the long haul and expect to spend our careers working to dismantle white supremacy at Opal and beyond.
+We are working to center anti-oppression work throughout Opal’s treatment which is changing the way we are framing and talking about eating disorders in all aspects of treatment.
+To name a few of the changes, we are having anti-oppression conversations in group therapy, examining RO DBT and Health at Every Size from an anti-oppression lens, teaching our clients through a Systems of Oppression Didactic group, working with our staff in interrupting microaggressions, and recruiting staff with a variety of lived experiences.
+We hope that having more positions of power held by individuals with marginalized identities at Opal will lead to a transformational change in how we are doing treatment and shift our work culture to be a more equitable space for all staff.
+We are committed and in for the long haul.

 Stay tuned to an upcoming episode of The Appetite where we share more about where we have been and where we are now.